This week's Learning in Year 4 at a glance!

 Year Group reminders |

-Reminders: As the weather is colder, please can you send children into school with gloves and hats to wear during break, lunch and PE Lessons please.
+Reminders: As the weather is wetter and colder, please can you send children into school with gloves and hats to wear during break, lunch and PE Lessons please.
 Base layers for sports are appropriate on PE days and ideally would be Navy blue in colour.
 School tracksuit trousers are to be worn in the winter to replace PE shorts.
+Please make sure your child has a waterproof for the wet weather.
 PE for Year 4 will be every Tuesday and on a Monday in WEEK B. Please ensure your child has a named glue stick.
 A Pritt Stick costs £1 and can be bought from your child’s class teacher or from the stationery shop each morning by the front office.
 We will be spot checking children’s uniforms, please make sure they are named as well as water bottles and snack boxes. |

 Homework |

 Please make sure your child has their school reading book and homework diary every day in school.
-Please continue to support your child’s handwriting by reinforcing this poem at home.
 Reading - please continue to read for up to 20 minutes each day and record in the reading record.
 There are questions in your child’s homework diary to support their comprehension further.
 Please record the questions you have asked in your child’s reading record, e.g 4a, 6c, 8b.
-CGP Homework books: Please complete Maths and English Spring Workout 4 for Monday 2nd February.
+CGP Homework books: Please complete Maths and English Spring Workout 8 for Monday 9th March.
 Spellings: These will be set on a Friday and due in on the following Friday. |

 Reading for Pleasure |